 Wondering how to mark Easter in your classroom?
 If you’re in a public school, sticking to Easter bunny crafts and activities is a fun way to welcome spring to the country, bypassing the religious nature of the holiday in favor of celebrating one of kids’ favorite creatures.
 You don’t even need to use the word “Easter” at all — just bunny or rabbit.

-Easter Bunny Craft Activities Perfect for the Classroom
+Easter Bunny Craft Activities

 Funky Bunny Craft Activity